timwangdev/react-native-geocoder-reborn/README.md

   // Your Google Maps API key, required if when `fallbackToGoogle` or `forceGoogleOnIos` is set. apiKey?: string;

-  // Preferred Locale for outputs, defaults to 'en' locale?: string;
+  // Preferred Locale for outputs, defaults to 'en'. locale?: string;

   // (Not available for Google Maps) Maximum returned results, defaults to 5